debops/debops/docs/code-standards-policy.rst

 Ansible role tasks
 ------------------

-Ansible tasks are doing the actual work namely querying and modifiying the target host.
+Ansible tasks are doing the actual work namely querying and modifying the target host.
 Each task defines a `Ansible Module <Ansible Modules>` invocation with a number of general and module specific options.